How to Unfold Top Decays: Goal and method

 At the event level, this integral can easily be evaluated by marginalizing the corresponding joint probability.
 Our method can be summarized as

-The two distributions $\psim(\xr)$ and $\psim(\xg)$ are encoded in one set of simulated events, before and after detector effects, or at the parton-level and at reco-level.
+The two distributions $\psim(\xr)$ and $\psim(\xg)$ are encoded in one set of simulated events, before and after detector effects, or at the parton- and the reco-level.

 The generative network we employ to learn $\pmd(\xg|\xr)$ is Conditional Flow Matching (CFM).
 The generative CFM network is the leading architecture for precision-LHC simulations~\cite{Butter:2023fov}.
-Mathematically, CFM is based on two equivalent ways of describing a diffusion process using am ODE or a continuity equation~\cite{Plehn:2022ftl}
+Mathematically, CFM is based on two equivalent ways of describing a diffusion process using an ordinary differential equation (ODE) or a continuity equation~\cite{Plehn:2022ftl}

 both with the same velocity field $v(x(t),t)$.
-The diffusion process described by $t \in [0,1]$ relates a Gaussian $r$-distribution to the physical phase space $x$,
+The diffusion process described by $t \in [0,1]$ relates a latent Gaussian distribution $\pl(r)$ to the physical phase space $\pd(x)$,

 We employ a simple linear interpolation

 Using this approximation, we train the network to learn